Have You Ever Asked: “What Bonehead Designed This?”

 Going back to the beginning of this page, what happens when a designer or engineer misses an important customer use case?
 Perhaps they didn’t consider the aspects of the “Triangle of Achievable Engineering“, or, as is often the case, they didn’t employ the balancing principles of total design.

-There could be many reasons, but for our discussion, let’s look beyond the miss-uses (because it’s absurd to design for every way a product can be abused).
-Let’s focus on product intention.
+There are many reasons, but for our discussion, let’s look beyond the miss-use.
+(It’s absurd to design for every possible way a to abuse a product).
+Let’s focus on product intent.

 My Recent Example